J MATERIAL ACCOUNTING POLICIES

 1.3 Government grants

-Grants from the government are recognized at their fair value where there is a reasonable assurance that the grant will be received, and the Company will comply with all attached conditions.
+Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received, and the Company will comply with all attached conditions.

 Export incentives and subsidies are recognized when there is reasonable assurance that the Company will comply with the conditions and the incentive will be received.

-Grants related to assets are government grants whose primary condition is that an entity qualifying for them should purchase, construct or otherwise acquire longterm assets.
+Grants related to assets are government grants whose primary condition is that an entity qualifying for them should purchase, construct or otherwise acquire long¬ term assets.
 Grants related to income are government grants other than those related to assets.

-Government grants relating to income are deferred and recognized in the profit or loss over the period necessary to match them with the costs that they are intended to compensate and presented either under "other operating income" or are deducted in reporting the related expense.
+Government grants relating to income are deferred and recognised in the profit or loss over the period necessary to match them with the costs that they are intended to compensate and presented either under "other operating income" or are deducted in reporting the related expense.
 Grants related to income are presented under Other Operating Revenue or Other Income in the statement of profit and loss depending upon the nature of the underlying grant.
 This presentation approach is applied consistently to all similar grants.

 Government grants relating to the purchase of property, plant and equipment are included in liabilities as "Government grants" and are credited to profit or loss on a straight-line basis over the expected lives of the related assets and presented within "Other operating income" (Revenue from operations) in case of VAT incentive.
-In case of disposal of such property, plant
+In case of disposal of such property, plant and equipment, related Government Grants included in the liabilities are written back and charged to the statement of profit and loss.

-Export Promotion Capital Goods (EPCG) grant relating to property, plant and equipment relate to duty saved on import of capital goods and spares under the EPCG scheme.
+scheme.
 Under the scheme, the Company is committed to export prescribed times of the duty saved on import of capital goods over a specified period of time.
 In case such commitments are not met, the Company would be required to pay the duty saved along with interest to the regulatory authorities.
 Such grants are initially recognized / added in the cost of underlying property, plant and equipment and a corresponding liability which is released to the statement of profit and loss on straight-line basis over useful life of related property, plant and equipment.

 1.4 Income tax and deferred tax